BrahimJandri/cub3d/bonus/issues.md

     8 - setting the player depending on the N,S,W,E ✅

-    9 - getting the textures of the SO, NO ,EA, WE ✅
+    9 - getting the textures of the SO, NO ,EA, WE ✅ 11 - the X button to quit.✅

     6 - circular map (bonus)
     5 - mouse_hook (bonus)
     4 - sprites (bonus)
-    10 - leaks
+    10 - leaks rgb
-    11 - the X button to quit.

 }